msalvexx/aws-lambda-example-with-terraform-localstack/readme.md

-A sample project to show that is possible to deploy a local infrastructure with terraform and Localstack.
+A sample project to show that is possible to deploy a local infrastructure with Terraform and Localstack.

 ## The Example
 The application is a simple AWS Lambda function that only logs the time that the function was triggered.
 The trigger is a CloudWatch scheduler and the infrastructure is provisioned with Terraform.